ProgressNS/sidekick-docs/user-guide/create-app/create-app-from-template.md

 ---
-title: Create from Template
+title: Create App From Template
 description:
 position: 1
 publish: true
 slug: create-app-from-template
 ---

-# Create from Template
+# Create App From Template

 To help you get started with mobile app development, {{ site.ns-sk }} provides a selection of templates from which you can create an app.
 Based on the project type (JavaScript, TypeScript, Angular & TypeScript), you can choose between the Blank, Drawer Navigation, Tab Navigation and Master Detail templates.